vladimir-v-diaz/demo/README.md

 Failed to update /file3.txt from all mirrors: {u'http://localhost:8001/targets/file3.txt': BadHashError()}
 ```

+### Rollback Attack ###
+An attacker presents a software update system with older files than those the
+client has already seen, causing the client to use files older than those the
+client knows about.

+### Indefinite Freeze Attack ###
+An attacker continues to present a software update system with the same files
+the client has already seen.
+The result is that the client does not know that
+new files are available.

+### Endless Data Attack ###
+An attacker responds to a file download request with an endless stream of data,
+causing harm to clients (e.g. a disk partition filling up or memory
+exhaustion).

+### Compromised Key Attack ###
+An attacker who is able to compromise a single key or less than a given
+threshold of keys can compromise clients.
+This includes relying on a single
+online key (such as only being protected by SSL) or a single offline key (such
+as most software update systems use to sign files).

 ### Slow Retrieval Attack ###
 In a slow retrieval attack, an attacker responds to clients with a very slow
 stream of data that essentially results in the client never continuing the